 Based on your medical condition, your doctor may request other specific preparations.

 Carpal tunnel release is usually an outpatient procedure, which means that you can go home the same day as the surgery if all goes well.
-There are two types of carpal tunnel release surgery.
+There are 2 types of carpal tunnel release surgery.
 The traditional method is the open release, in which the surgeon cuts open the wrist to do the surgery.

 The other method is endoscopic carpal tunnel release, in which a thin, flexible tube that contains a camera is put into the wrist through a tiny incision (cut).
 The camera guides the doctor as the surgery is done with thin tools put into the wrist through another small cut.